SimeonTsvetanov/Cap-Me-Too/docs/TROUBLESHOOTING.md

 1. **Wrong basePath**: Must match repository name exactly
 2. **Missing trailing slash**: Ensure `trailingSlash: true`
 3. **Incorrect assetPrefix**: Should be `/repository-name/`
+4. **Assets not in `/Cap-Me-Too/` subfolder**: All icons and static assets must be in `/Cap-Me-Too/` for GitHub Pages to serve them correctly.

 **Fix:**